 The clear call-to-action

-Finally, you’ll want to close the email with a call-to-action.
+Finally, you’ll want to close the email with a call-to-action that asks for a referral.
 Don’t leave any doubt about what they should do next.
 Create a button that says “Sign Up Now” or “Click Here” so customers know where to click, and what they should do next – share with friends.

 You can also close your email by telling them what to do, for instance: